The New Price Is Right (1994 game show): Contestants

 One of the most significant format changes for The New Price Is Right was the elimination of the long-standing One Bid game, which determines who comes onstage to play a pricing game.
 Instead, when an audience member was called to "come on down", that contestant was immediately brought onstage to play a pricing game.
 A total of three pricing games were played in one program.

 Aesthetic and other changes

 In keeping with a more modern theme, the set featured a black stage floor, darker lighting, muted colors such as silver, purple and gold, and a giant wall of video screens.

 Edd Kalehoff created an entirely new set of music cues for the series.
-The Price Is Right theme was re-recorded with a faster tempo and a jazzier sound featuring a saxophone lead as opposed to synthesizers.
+The Price Is Right theme was re-recorded with a faster tempo and jazzier sound featuring a saxophone lead as opposed to synthesizers.
 While the show did not last long, some of Kalehoff’s cues were later used on the daytime series in the years that followed.

 Like the previous syndicated editions, The New Price Is Right had a significantly larger prize budget.
 Expensive foreign cars were regularly featured.
 Games that used grocery items on the daytime version featured merchandise prizes on this version.
 Higher valued prizes were offered in cases of games that already used these types of prizes.